JillyCS15/sock-validator/README.md

 **Using Python File**

 1. First thing first, we have to collect all the data and their corresponding property values.
 Assume you have created a file containing a query in SPARQL syntax named ```query.txt```.
-Then, we execute ```prepare_data.py``` along with the required arguments, such as ...
+Then, we execute ```prepare_data.py``` along with the required arguments, such as file containing the SPARQL query for data collection, SPARQL endpoint where the SPARQL query executed, URI of entity's class, and a list of required properties.
 The code we execute should be like this below.
-After the execution, we get the data in a type of graph called data graph.
+After the execution, we get the data in a type of graph called **data graph** stored in the ttl file named ```data_graph.ttl```.

     ```
     > python prepare_data.py --query_file query.txt --sparql_endpoint http://dbpedia.org/sparql --class_uri http://dbpedia.org/ontology/Country --prop_list rdfs:label rdfs:comment
     ```

 2. Next, we should create a shapes graph containing all the constraints for the data graph.
 We can check on the SoCK webapp [here](https://sock.cs.ui.ac.id/pattern/) which provide all the type of completeness patterns.
 Based on the use case, we choose a label and description completeness pattern.
 Here is the instantiation of its pattern using a manual approach.
 This instantiation then called as a shapes graph.
+The shapes graph then stored in the ttl file named ```shapes_graph.ttl```.

     ```
     # prefixes